dadavidson/dadavidson.github.io/pages/about.md

 Hi, I am **{{ site.author.name }}** alias `Pyr0` :wave:<br>

-Cyber Security Professional and Network Engineer
+*Cyber Security Professional and Network Engineer*

 My background is in System/Network administration, Linux, Python, and Cyber Security.
 I purpose myself to be a student first and foremost in all things.
 I am fond of knowledge and you can usually find me wreathing myself in the arcane interests of Computer Science/Information Technology, Cyber Security, and occasionally Philosophy and Psychology.

+For questions and inqueries, please reach out to me on [LinkedIn](https://linkedin.com/in/danieldav).
+CV available upon request.

 <div class="row">
 {% include about/skills.html title="Engineering" source=site.data.engineering-skills %}